DNA repair and oxidative stress response genes are possibly regulated by microRNAs in type 1 Diabetes (2013)

 NLM

 Takahashi P, Xavier DJ, Evangelista AF, Foss de Freitas MC, Foss MC, Donadi EA, Passos GAS, Sakamoto-Hojo ET.
 DNA repair and oxidative stress response genes are possibly regulated by microRNAs in type 1 Diabetes.
 Resumos.
-2013 ;[citado 2025 dez.
-30 ] -
+2013 ;[citado 2026 fev.
+13 ] -

 Vancouver

 Takahashi P, Xavier DJ, Evangelista AF, Foss de Freitas MC, Foss MC, Donadi EA, Passos GAS, Sakamoto-Hojo ET.
 DNA repair and oxidative stress response genes are possibly regulated by microRNAs in type 1 Diabetes.
 Resumos.
-2013 ;[citado 2025 dez.
-30 ] - Role of hyperglicemia in the modulation of transcript expression of oxidative stress genes in lymphocytes of type-2 diabetic patients
+2013 ;[citado 2026 fev.
+13 ] - Signaling pathways associated with oxidative stress in peripheral blood mononuclear cells of patients with diabetes mellitus

-- Meta-analysis of differentially expressed microRNAs in type 1, type 2 and gestational diabetes mellitus
+- Integrative analysis of the transcriptome profiles observed in type 1, type 2 and gestational diabetes mellitus reveals the role of inflammation

 - Neurotransmitter GABA-A MAY regulate immune system functions as detected by gene networks of peripheral blood TCD4+, TCD8+ and CD14+ cells of recently diagnosed Type 1 Diabetes Mellitus